-The MaleWeaklyStable algorithm has a time complexity which is $O(n^{\frac{5}{2}})$.
+The MaleWeaklyStable Algorithm has a time complexity which is $O(n^{\frac{3}{2}})$.
 In fact, the first part has the same complexity of the extended GS algorithm, which is $O(n^2)$.
-The second part requires performing an all-different check between the current set of free men and the union of their top choices.
+The second part requires performing an all-different check between the current set of free men and their top choices.
 Since there are at most n free men and n top choices for each man, we can build a bipartite graph where nodes are men and women, and each arc connects a man with one of his unmarried top choices.
-Performing the all-different check means finding a subset of the arcs which forms a matching in this graph and involves all men.
+We need to find a perfect matching in this graph.
 This can be done in $O(m\sqrt{n})$ where m is the number of edges, which is $O(n^2)$.

-The $Male Weakly Stable \ Algorithm$ is sound, but not complete, i.e., if it returns a marriage, then such a marriage is male optimal and weakly stable, but if it returns the string 'I don't know', we don't know if there is a weakly stable marriage that is male optimal.
+The MaleWeaklyStable Algorithm is sound, but not complete, i.e., if it returns a matching, then such a matching is male optimal and weakly-stable, but if it returns the string 'I don't know', we don't know if there is a weakly-stable matching that is male optimal.
 A case where our algorithm returns the string 'I don't know' is when L is not empty and there is a free man with more than one top choice and all his top choices are already married.
-We conjecture that in this case there is a male optimal weakly stable marriage a few times, since it seems there are some very specific circumstances for our algorithm to mot return a male optimal weakly stable marriage (i.e., it has to pass through all the conditions we test) when one exists.
+We conjecture that in this case there is no male optimal weakly stable matching, since it seems there are some very specific circumstances for our algorithm to mot return a male optimal weakly stable matching (i.e., it has to pass through all the conditions we test) when one exists.